SamuelSwartzberg/flashcardifying_text_temp/inf.md

 I think layout mode is a rough synonym for formatting context, but can't find a source either way

-there is such a thing as a multi-column formatting context, but it is not established by a <display-inside> value, instead any element with with column-width or colum-count not as auto establishes a multi-column container.
+there is such a thing as a multi-column formatting context, but it is not established by a ‹display-inside› value, instead any element with with column-width or colum-count not as auto establishes a multi-column container.
 Any fragmentainer created by the multicolumn fragmentation context is called a column box